anovi/selectonic/README.md

 **Features**:
 - Single or multiple selection (uses CSS-classes);
 - Keyboard input like in classic filemanagers;
-- Possibility to set handle – checkbox or other element for selecting items;
+- Possibility to set handle – elements for selecting items;
 - Auto-scrolling list's element and window;
 - And other configurable stuff.